arbindo/mimock/README.md

 ### Run mimock docker container

-The [docker-compose.yml](docker-compose.yml) has the required setup to spin up the PostgreSQL and mimock app containers.
-The environment variables required for the mimock springboot app are available in the [local.env](local.env) file and the same is referred in the docker-compose manifest.
+The [docker-compose.yml](docker-compose.yml) has the required setup to spin up PostgreSQL and mimock app containers.
+The environment variables required for the mimock springboot app are available in the [local.env](local.env) file and the same are referred to in the docker-compose manifest.
 Update the required env values and run the following command to start mimock

 ```shell
 docker-compose -f docker-compose.yml up -d